-This method is one of three new SOAP endpoints added in release 4.0.2 to help you keep the code map tables for the Roles Based Provisioning Module synchronized with the code map tables for the Role Mapping Administrator.
-In release 4.0.2, the user interface for the Role Mapping Administrator can trigger a code map refresh if a mismatch is discovered while a user is creating mappings.
-In addition, the Roles Based Provisioning Module allows you to use the three new SOAP endpoints to refresh selected entitlements within its code map tables.
+This method is one of three SOAP endpoints to help you keep the code map tables for the Roles Based Provisioning Module synchronized with the code map tables for the Role Mapping Administrator.
+The user interface for the Role Mapping Administrator can trigger a code map refresh if a mismatch is discovered while a user is creating mappings.
+In addition, the Roles Based Provisioning Module allows you to use the three SOAP endpoints to refresh selected entitlements within its code map tables.

-In addition to getRefreshStatus, the Roles Based Provisioning Module includes the following new endpoints to help with code map synchronization:
+In addition to getRefreshStatus, the Roles Based Provisioning Module includes the following endpoints to help with code map synchronization: